 Our work on waste, tailings, and more supports the following United Nations Sustainable Development Goals

-Our Global Waste Minimization Standard communicates non-mining waste management requirements for all Nutrien business units and locations.
+In support of Nutrien’s Safety, Health and Environment (“SHE”) Policy, our Global Waste Minimization Standard communicates non-mining waste management requirements for all Nutrien operating segments and locations.
 Each site must conduct a biennial non-mining waste review and use it to develop a site-specific waste minimization strategy, considering, in order of preference, reduction, reuse and recycling of materials.

-Since mining activities can generate large volumes of byproducts and waste, we pay special attention to the management of our Potash and Phosphate operations.
-Our tailings piles comply with applicable laws, regulations and environmental standards.
+Since mining activities can generate large volumes of tailings and waste, we pay special attention to the management of our Potash and Phosphate operations.
+Our tailings management areas (“TMAs”) and gypstacks (stockpiles of phosphogypsum from phosphoric acid production) comply with applicable laws, regulations and environmental standards.

-At the end of 2021, all of our North American manufacturing, retail and corporate sites have completed their initial waste reviews as required by the Global Waste Minimization Standard and have implemented strategies best suited to reducing waste at their locations.
-The plastic recycling strategy for our Retail operations is in development.
+At the end of 2022, all of our North American manufacturing, retail and corporate sites have completed their initial waste reviews as required by Nutrien’s Global Waste Minimization Standard and have implemented strategies best suited to reducing waste at their locations.

 Plastic is an ideal material for packaging our crop protection and seed products because it is inert (it doesn’t react with our products), lightweight and cost effective.
-Recycling plastic waste is a focus for our Retail business, and we commit to setting a target in 2022.
-We understand the growing global concern with single-use plastics and are exploring ways to either reduce plastic packaging or increase its reuse and recycling.
+We understand the growing global concern with single-use plastics, strengthened by the recent Single-use Plastics Prohibition Regulations in Canada, and are exploring ways to either reduce plastic packaging or increase its reuse and recycling.

 Nutrien is a member of the Ag Containers Recycling Council (“ACRC”) with the purpose of increasing recycling of agrichemical plastics and to support the responsible end of life management of industry containers.
 The ACRC has recycling programs with thousands of farmer and applicator participants nationwide.

-80 percent of our Retail locations participated in an industry-wide program called Cleanfarms that collects a variety of used agricultural packaging.
-In 2021, Nutrien participated in a new Cleanfarms pilot collection program for seed, pesticide and inoculant bags to use this material for energy recovery.
+over 80 percent of our Nutrien Ag Solutions locations participated in an industry-wide program called Cleanfarms that collects a variety of used agricultural packaging.
+In 2022, over 10,700 pesticide and fertilizer one-way drums and totes were recycled from Nutrien locations through Cleanfarms.
+Additionally, nearly 485,000 pesticide and fertilizer jugs, totaling approximately 170,000 kilograms of plastic, were recycled from Nutrien locations across the country.
+Nutrien also participates in Cleanfarms program for seed, pesticide and inoculant bags and returned nearly 5,500 kilograms of this material for energy recovery.

 The reclamation process is important to our mining operations.
+Nutrien has a legal obligation to reclaim land used for operations and return it to a beneficial use.
 We work with environmental authorities to verify that land is properly restored post-mining, using local and native plant varieties.
-This can often result in more biodiversity after completing the reclamation process than prior to beginning operations.
+This can often support efforts to increase biodiversity.

-- Nutrien’s Aurora, NC Phosphate operation has pioneered a land reclamation process that has earned state and national awards over the years.
+- At our Aurora, NC Phosphate operation, we stack phosphogypsum and also use a portion to reclaim adjacent mined lands as permitted by regulatory authorities.
+We have pioneered a land reclamation process that has earned state and national awards over the years.

 - At our White Springs, FL Phosphate mine, we strive to reclaim more land than we mine on an annual basis.

-In 2021, we received federal regulatory approval of the feasibility study at the former North Maybe Mine in Idaho in which we recommend placing a geosynthetic cap system over 80 acres on an overburden pile.
-The overburden pile was originally created as part of a legacy Phosphate mining operation from a predecessor company in the 1980s.
+- North Maybe Mine, ID: We recommend placing a geosynthetic cap system over 80 acres on an overburden pile.
+The overburden pile was originally created as part of a legacy phosphate mining operation from a predecessor company in the 1980s.
 We will follow the regulatory process to prepare, and receive approval for, the final design and expect to complete the remedial action by 2025.
 We expect the remediated site to return the area to a stable, vegetated condition.
-We completed a similar project for the South Maybe Mine in 2017 that resulted in a 100-fold reduction of selenium concentrations in surface water and earned Nutrien an Environmental Excellence Award from the American Exploration and Mining Association.
+We completed a similar project for the South Maybe Mine, ID in 2017 that resulted in a hundredfold reduction of selenium concentrations in surface water and earned Nutrien an Environmental Excellence Award from the American Exploration and Mining Association.